okany/easypython/README.md

 * test66 - calculates the nth integer in "count and say" list
 * test67 - adds two binary strings
 * test68 - finds the length of the shortest string to be appended to turn a string into a palindrome
-* test69 = matches two regular expression strings
+* test69 - matches two regular expression strings
+* test70 - finds all possible letter combinations of for digits dialed on a letter phone